Breed Standard

 GENERAL APPEARANCE

-The Turkish Boz Shepherd Dog exemplifies an unparalleled versatility in function and devoted loyalty to his work and family.
+The Turkish Boz Shepherd Dog exemplifies an unparalleled versatility in function and devoted loyalty to its work and family.
 Majestic in appearance, he is the embodiment of strength, giant size, keen intelligence, and confidence, as well as a gentle, perceptive family companion.
 A powerful and athletic breed, he is well-muscled and agile, with tremendous endurance and speed.
-His profile is square to slightly rectangular and lean; his proportion is always balanced so as to not appear excessive or extreme.
-He has a heavy, balanced bone structure with a moderate to deep chest, strong head, and feet large for his size.
-Developed by the necessity for healthy, sound, and effective livestock guardians, the Turkish Boz Shepherd moves with both purpose and fluidity, and should always present as a bold and capable defender that is submissive, calm, and loving to family and others who do not pose a threat.
+His profile is square to slightly rectangular and lean; his proportions are always balanced so as not to appear excessive or extreme.
+He has a heavy, balanced bone structure with a moderate-to-deep chest, a strong head, and large feet for his size.
+Developed out of the necessity for healthy, sound, and effective livestock guardians, the Turkish Boz Shepherd moves with both purpose and fluidity and should always present as a bold and capable defender, submissive, calm, and loving to family and to others who do not pose a threat.

 The body is balanced, functional, and proportioned, without appearing extreme or exaggerated.
 The chest should be broad, moderately deep, and well-muscled.
-The ribs are well sprung with the abdomen up tucked to exemplify the dog's ability to run at great speeds and distances.
+The ribs are well sprung, with the abdomen tucked up, to exemplify the dog's ability to run at great speed and over long distances.
 A narrow, shallow chest or barrel ribs are outside the standard.
 All parts of the body are firm, well-muscled, and lean.
-It is not uncommon to see the definition of the ribs, as the Turkish Boz Shepherd is a working breed he should carry minimal additional weight.
+It is not uncommon to see the ribs defined, as the Turkish Boz Shepherd is a working breed and should carry minimal additional weight.

 The tail reaches the hock and, at rest, falls straight downward, with a very slight up-curl at the end.
 When alert or running, the tail is held upright in an accentuated, curled position over the back, parallel with the spine.
 The hair on the tail is of roughly the same density and length as that on the body.
-Tails resembling plumes (excessively long hair) or sparse hair density, as well as a straight, or excessively long or short tail, is outside breed standard.
-Please check out a Novel Breed Project at BozKennel-USA
+Tails resembling plumes (excessively long hair) or sparse hair density, as well as a straight, or excessively long or short tail, are outside the breed standard.

 SIZE, PROPORTION, SUBSTANCE